zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 Real world applications that implement their own authentication process (e.g. user accounts with sign-in forms) must ensure user passwords are secured, and unreadable in the event the server is compromised.

 Password hashing enables an application to verify a password provided by the user without the app's server ever having stored the password.
-The server instead stores a hash of the password, which is computationally infeasibile to translate back to the user's plaintext password - assuming a strong hashing algorithm is used correctly.
+The server instead stores a hash of the password, which is computationally infeasibile to reverse back to the user's plaintext password - assuming a strong hashing algorithm is used correctly.

 When a user's authenticity later needs to be verified, such as for a sign-in requrest, the password provided is then hashed using the same hashing algorithm, and verified that it matches the hash stored in the database.